 It wasn’t easy, but neither was it a grueling process.
 Instead, the company embraced the challenge of turning a multi-billion dollar, international company into a sustainable business as a creative opportunity.

 Changes vary by country, based on needs, opportunities and local laws.
-It invests in renewable energy sources like wind and solar wherever it can, with the goal of becoming energy self-sufficient by 2020.
+It invests in renewable energy sources like wind and solar wherever it can, with the goal of becoming energy self-sufficient.
 It finds creative ways to zero its waste stream — in the UK, this has even been a profitable endeavor.
 It works with employees to build a culture of sustainability within the company, and invests in helping them make their own lives and homes more sustainable.
-It owns its own recycling plants, uses cardboard and other waste in its product lines, and reevaluates popular products to find new, more efficient solutions.
-Recently, it’s been investigating opportunities to extend the lifespans of its products.
+It’s transitioning food service toward plant-based products, uses cardboard and other waste in its product lines, and reevaluates popular products to find new, more efficient solutions.
+It’s also been investing in its own supply chain, helping to move suppliers over to renewables.

 His argument was that for businesses setting 90 percent targets, for example, many staff and colleagues instinctively will try to be part of the remaining 10 percent to preserve the status quo.
 Meanwhile, setting even lower targets of around 50 percent — or as Howard put it, saying “we’re not going to be half as bad as we are today” — is not very aspirational and leaves everybody “completely confused.”